mpilar/resume/_sources/technical_skills.txt

 PostgreSQL
 ##########

-This is my preferred relational database.
+This is my preferred relational database, but I have only played around with it's more advanced and powerful features like writeable CTEs.

 ######
 jQuery
 ######

 I don't always have to work with javascript, but when I do, I enjoy using jQuery for it.
+At least where browser compatibility is concerned.

 ###
 Git
 ###

 My preferred source control mechanism, but not the only one I have experience with.
+I am by no means an expert but know the commands used on most workflows.

 ###
 AWS